singh1114/best/_posts/2019-05-03-basic-introduction-to-node.js-async-await.md

 ```

 This is a simple example of using callbacks in Javascript.
 But soon after using it for some people started realising that it is not a good practice to use callbacks as it makes your code far less readable.
 This term in JavaScript is known as [callback hell.](http://callbackhell.com/)

-Hey there,

-> Have you encountered a situation while writing JS code when you say, Why is the output of line 90 coming before the output of line 30.

-Welcome back to yet another blog post.
-Today we are going to dive into one of the most talked subjects in the case of Node.js i.e. Async-Await.

-Being a python( mostly synchronous) programmer, my understanding of the asynchronous world was quite limited.
-Until I was forced to write things in Node.js and I won't lie, I didn't like it in the beginning.
-But after spending quite some time with it, I can say that it is making sense now.

-Before diving right into the topic, we have to know about some of the history involved.
-Callbacks were the first things that were described as the life saviors a few years ago.
-But soon, people started feeling like the code was becoming too complex.
-Promises were the next big thing.
-But, it's hard to understand and make sense of some of the stuff involved.
-Also, the learning curve of Promises is quite steep.

 Although Under the hood, Promises are being used in Async-Await, it almost gives you a feeling that you are writing a function in Python or any other language.
 I personally like this particular format of writing an Async function.